 • Approval Stage: the idea reaches its budget or hudget, becomes a project, anonymity ends, budget phase starts;

-• Active Project: the project becomes an active one, its profits go back to the collection fund;
+• Active or Participating Project: the project is an active one, its profits go back to the collection fund;

 • Archived Project: when the mission is accomplished or terminated the project “dies”.
 This is not a bitter end, it means the project goes in the archive in order to influence future modules and for future reference;